Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

 Is it weird to workout outside?
 Perhaps to an aggressive conformist, someone using an outdoor gym might seem weird – but conformists think everything is weird if they’re not accustomed to seeing it.

-The exercise park is important because it helps citizens improve emotional and physical health.
+The exercise park is important because it helps all people – including mature citizens – improve their emotional and physical health.

-- being active outside has greater health benefits than being active inside
+- being active outside has more significant health benefits than being active inside;

 - outdoor gyms help people to form intergenerational social ties with their neighbors.